unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 A creature inside the cage can't leave it by nontek means.
 If the creature tries to use teleportation or interplanar travel to leave the cage, it must first make a Charisma saving throw.
 On a success, the creature can use that tek to exit the cage.
 On a failure, the creature can't exit the cage and wastes the use of the tek skill or effect.
 The cage also extends into the Ethereal Plane, blocking ethereal travel.

-This tek skill can't be ditek skilled by _dispel tek_.
+This tek skill can't be despelled by _dispel tek_.

 ##### Foresight